This battle between the Sparrow and Casper will dive into two beds that offer quality materials and adaptability.

 Comparing Motion Transfer

 Both of these beds should provide excellent motion control.
-The Alexander’s hybrid construction may contain higher amounts of movement due to the coils, but the coils are individually pocketed, which should help to absorb the movement more than a traditional innerspring would.
+The Sparrow's hybrid construction may contain higher amounts of movement due to the coils, but the coils are individually pocketed, which should help to absorb the movement more than a traditional innerspring would.

 Either product should perform well in this area, but those with motion control as a very significant priority, such as co-sleepers with restless partners, may want to opt for the vibration dampening, all-foam Casper product.